-While primarily seen as a physical health issue, COVID-19 has had huge implications for mental health services and the wider health and care system.
+While ostensibly a physical health issue, COVID-19 has, and will continue to have, huge implications for mental health providers and the individuals they support.

 - In our NHS Reset podcast, mental health service user Ken Taylor speaks to Dr Julie Hankin about what this period will mean for the delivery of services in the aftermath of the pandemic.